funvill/funvill.github.io/_posts/2012-10-25-prisoners-dilemma.md

 layout: single
 title: Programming Competition Prisoners Dilemma
 date: 2012-10-25 00:01
-categories: blog, [c, code, Competition, contests, Development, experiment, Games, github, News, programming, project, projects, thought, VHS]
+categories: c, code, Competition, contests, Development, experiment, Games, github, News, programming, project, projects, thought, VHS
 ---
 I have been trying to think of a simple programming competition that we can run at the next SHHH (<a href="http://vancouver.hackspace.ca/wp/2012/10/23/super-happy-hacker-house-24-nov-11-2012-730-late/">Super Happy Hacker House</a>) at <a href="http://vancouver.hackspace.ca/wp/">the Vancouver Hackspace</a>.